Semantic Operations

 Target Spec Editor

-The target spec editor appears when creating triggers in the chain builder and when using advanced targeting in the run modal.
+The target-spec editor appears when creating triggers in the chain builder and when using advanced targeting in the run form.
 It provides:

 Fan-Out Execution

 When a chain targets multiple node/agent pairs, the executor performs a fan-out: it creates a separate chain execution for each resolved target.
-Each execution runs independently and appears as its own entry in the Runs tab.
+Each execution runs independently and appears in the Executions tab.

-The run modal for chains includes an Advanced Targeting toggle.
+The chain run form includes an Advanced Targeting toggle.
 When enabled, instead of selecting a single node and agent, you configure a full target spec.
 This allows manual one-off fan-out runs without needing to set up a trigger.

 Troubleshooting